vaibhavsagar/presentations/sat-solvers/presentation.md

 ## Boolean Satisfiability Problem

-- Assigning truth values to Boolean variables in propositional logic formulas
+Can we assign truth values to Boolean variables in propositional logic formulas to satisfy the formula?

+## Boolean Satisfiability Problem
 - Commonly expressed like $(x \vee y \vee z) \wedge (x \vee \neg y) \wedge (\neg z)$ (CNF)
 - NP-complete (!)
 - Can express any other NP-complete problem!